-3.1 Where you are the existing customer at the premises and you wish to move to Our Energy from another place, you will need to contact us to become our subscriber, and you agree that we will:
+3.1 Where you are the existing customer at the premises and you wish to move to Paua to the People from another place, you will need to contact us to become our customer, and you agree that we will:

-aarrange on your behalf to end your current agreements with your existing energy supplier and, if applicable, network operator
+arrange on your behalf to end your current agreements with your existing energy supplier and, if applicable, network operator

-bdo all things necessary to arrange supply to your premises as soon as possible, including authorising the existing supplier to release any information held about the supply of energy to your premises, and
+do all things necessary to arrange supply to your premises as soon as possible, including authorising the existing supplier to release any information held about the supply of energy to your premises, and

-cuse the existing supplier’s final meter reading (which may have been estimated) for our initial invoice.
+use the existing supplier’s final meter reading (which may have been estimated) for our initial invoice.

-dIf your current energy supplier has disconnected your supply and not reconnected it, you will need to contact them to have the energy supply reconnected before we can accept the switch.
+If your current energy supplier has disconnected your supply and not reconnected it, you will need to contact them to have the energy supply reconnected before we can accept the switch.

 4 INFORMATION AND PRIVACY